Skip to main content

 Your heart and blood vessels have a rich network of estrogen receptors.
 When estrogen binds to these receptors, it sets off a cascade of beneficial effects.
 For instance, it promotes the production of nitric oxide, a molecule that helps to relax and widen your blood vessels, ensuring smooth blood flow and healthy blood pressure.

 Estrogen also has a favorable effect on your lipid profile, helping to lower LDL (low-density lipoprotein), often referred to as “bad” cholesterol, and increase HDL (high-density lipoprotein), or “good” cholesterol.
-This hormonal support is a key reason why premenopausal women generally have a lower risk of compared to men of the same age.
+This hormonal support is a key reason why premenopausal women generally have a lower risk of cardiovascular disease compared to men of the same age.

 As perimenopause progresses and estrogen levels fall, this protective shield begins to weaken.
 Your blood vessels may become stiffer, your blood pressure might creep up, and your cholesterol profile can shift in an unfavorable direction.
 These changes are not happening in isolation.